 However, establishing the equal protection of all people as the new norm does present a particularly perplexing moral dilemma.
-Autonomous vehicles will almost certainly be vastly safer than error-prone human drivers, so any regulation that might prevent them from reaching critical mass—say, potential car-buyers balking at the idea of their purchase choosing to sacrifice them in a cold utilitarian calculus—may lead to far worse carnage than the marginal case we are investigating.
+If the idealized autonomous vehicle is ever to exist (a big “if”), it would be vastly safer than error-prone human drivers.
+So any regulation that might prevent them from reaching critical mass—say, potential car-buyers balking at the idea of their purchase choosing to sacrifice them in a cold utilitarian calculus—may lead to far worse carnage than the marginal case we are investigating.
 And it must be acknowledged that we are indeed discussing an edge case here.
-So is it worth all of the hullaballoo in order to avoid further concentrating the admittedly lower rates of traffic violence on the most vulnerable people?
+So is it worth all of the hullaballoo in order to avoid further concentrating the potentially lower rates of traffic violence on the most vulnerable people?
 I would claim so, for despite the path dependency of autonomous vehicle uptake, once we arrive at that equilibrium we will likely be left to contend with whatever convention has been established.

 One important distinction between the trolley problem as a philosophical exercise and a practical application is the way in which uncertainty is handled.
 For the sake of a thought experiment, certain outcomes to various actions provide clarity in examining the foundations of one’s beliefs.
 However in reality, present actions can only be understood to have probabilistic future outcomes.
 Whichever way the vehicle is programed, it can only control the vehicle’s actions, not the outcomes of those actions.
 All else equal, a vehicle occupant is far more likely to survive a collision than a pedestrian is.
 If a vehicle’s occupants are the sole parties whose safety it is programed to account for, as Mercedes-Benz advocates, then there is no reason for a vehicle to behave in such a way that it will sustain any damage, however minor, if avoiding such is at all possible.
 This includes scenarios where the vehicle will prioritize not jeopardizing its occupants in the slightest, even if it means committing actions that have high likelihood of seriously injuring or killing pedestrians.
 Yet the very fact of its physics means that the vehicle can sustain some degree of damage without seriously threatening the wellbeing of its occupants.
 So contrary to Mercedes-Benz’s stated policy, it is incumbent upon us to demand that some degree of risk be borne by vehicle occupants, even if that risk is below the threshold where serious in-vehicle injuries would be likely.